 During Superbowl season, beer and football almost seem like synonyms.
 But what if you or your crowd prefer wine?

-Since most foods served on Superbowl Sunday – the usual array of chili, ribs, chips and dip – are salty, David Snyder, a wine instructor at the Wine School of Philadelphia, suggest high acid wines such as Champagne or sauvignon blanc.
+Since most foods served on Superbowl Sunday – the usual array of chili, ribs, chips, and dip – are salty, David Snyder, a wine instructor at the Wine School of Philadelphia, suggests high acid wines such as Champagne or sauvignon blanc.

 “Champagne with potato chips goes perfectly,” he says.
 “High acid wine goes with salty foods because it’s going to moderate the saltiness.
 It’s a fantastic combination.”

 But be careful when it comes to chili or ribs, especially if they’re hot and spicy.
 Low-acid whites, such as chardonnay, or high-tannin reds, such as cabernet sauvignon, react poorly with the heat.

 “It will override the natural flavors and the food will end up tasting terrible,” Snyder says.

 A low tannin red, such as sangiovese, could moderate the heat and create a neutral pairing.
 “You don’t have to have fireworks, but you don’t want to wind up face down in the gutter,” he says.